 Rich Internet Application (RIA) websites encourage people to generate content, collaborate online and make choices about the information they receive.
 Unsurprisingly, RIA websites can represent a considerable challenge for screen reader users.
 The WAI‘s Accessible Rich Internet Applications (ARIA)is an emerging standard that aims to bridge the gap between RIA websites and screen reading technology.

+Updated on 1 November 2018: Jaws scripts no longer available.
 Bruce Lawson recently asked whether adding rel=accessibility to the HTMl 5 specification was a good idea.
 Among the initial comments, Jared Smith noted that getting assistive technologies to support the idea might be a problem.
-For the major screen readers at least, I thought it could be easily solved though.
+For the major screen readers at least, I thought it […]